 Where can I get a permit?

 The conditions under which the permit is issued must be complied with.
-The Yorke Peninsula District Bushfire Prevention Committee has set the conditions which must be adhered to when lighting a fire under permit.

 Once you have received your permit, it is still a requirement for you to contact Council on a daily basis if you are burning off.